Accelerated B.S./M.S. in Business Administration with Supply Chain Management

 - A minimum undergraduate GPA of 3.00 overall at the time of application is required for full admission to the program.

-- During the senior year, the student must also complete an online graduate application with the University Admissions Office.
+- During the senior year, the student must also complete an online graduate application with the Admissions Office.
 Admission to the graduate program is based on meeting the overall undergraduate GPA requirement of 3.0 and earning a “B” or better in each graduate course taken as part of the accelerated program.

 - Admission to the accelerated program does not guarantee admission to the graduate M.S. in Supply Chain Management program.